wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ### Permissions

-Users with the **Accounts, Groups & Roles** permission can create ingestion policies and add accounts or groups to these policies.
+Users with the **Accounts** permission can create ingestion policies and add accounts or groups to these policies.
-* Each account can belong to more than one policies at a time.
+* Each account can belong to more than one policy at a time.
 * You can assign many service accounts and user accounts to the same ingestion policy.
 * You can assign many user and service accounts groups to the same ingestion policy.
 * Once you set the scope to accounts or groups, you cannot edit it.
 You can create a policy with scope which can be either accounts or groups.